Welcome aboard the Amtrak Texas Eagle!

 For more information about the stops, refer to the Texas Eagle route guide Amtrak published years ago.
 Although old, it still contains fascinating history and tidbits to enhance your journey.

-Booking on the Amtrak Texas Eagle
+Booking a Trip on Amtrak’s Texas Eagle

 It’s important to remember that delays can happen with any transportation, including Amtrak trains.
 While Amtrak is responsible for some of these delays, it’s crucial to understand that many are out of its control.
 Amtrak doesn’t own most of the tracks on which it operates and relies on the host railroads that do.
 Unfortunately, these host railroads sometimes prioritize their trains over Amtrak’s, leading to delays.

-• Average passenger on-time performance for the 21/22 Texas Eagle
+- Average passenger on-time performance for the 21/22 Texas Eagle

-• In December 2024, it was 48.6%, with an average delay of 73 minutes.
+- In February 2025, it was 53.7%, with an average delay of 107 minutes.

-• From December 2023 to 2024, it was 56.8%, with an average delay of 90 minutes.
+- From February 2024 to 2025, it was 53.6%, with an average delay of 90 minutes.

-The information from this section is from the Amtrak Host Railroad Report December 2024.
+The information from this section is from the Amtrak Host Railroad Report February 2025.

 The Texas Eagle Host Railroads and Causes of Delay